Updated January 2023

 For the RECIPIENT, enter your name, your address, and your social security number.
 You do not need to enter the Roth IRA custodian information.

 Similar to the after-tax to Roth conversion, the taxable amount in box 2a is -0- as you are moving after-tax funds to another after-tax account.

-Use Distribution Code H in box 7, which is for a Direct rollover of a designated Roth account distribution to a Roth IRA.
+Just like moving funds from an after-tax account to Roth 401k, you'll use the same Distribution Code G in box 7, which is for a Direct rollover of a designated Roth account distribution to a Roth IRA.

 When to File